teachfloor/docs/extension-apps/01-introduction.md

 Viewports define where your app can display within the platform.
 Each viewport corresponds to a specific page or section, such as course pages, settings, community areas, and more.

-See [Viewports System](./04-viewports.md) for the complete list of available viewports and their usage.
+<scalar-callout type="info">See [Viewports System](./core-concepts/viewports-system) for the complete list of available viewports and their usage.</scalar-callout>

 ### Extension Context